sagemath/sagewiki_to_gh-2022-10-10/ValgrindingSage.md

 = Valgrind Version =
 The latest official valgrind 3.2.3 does not work.
 You need to build from 3.3.0svn trunk.
 There is an experimental Sage valgrind.spkg that works and is used by many of the Sage developers.

-= Known Issues With Sage components =
+= Known Issues With Sage Components =

  * GAP cannot be valgrinded.
 It isn't due to the use of sbrk, but GAP somehow fails to extend its own workspace when run under valgrind
  * libpari makes valgrind terminate itself when it expands its own allocated heap.
 There is no known workaround at this time.
 You should see an error message like:
 {{{